WICD (TV)

-WICD (channel 15) is a television station licensed to Champaign, Illinois, United States, affiliated with ABC.
-Owned by Rincon Broadcasting Group, the station has studios on South Country Fair Drive in Champaign, and its transmitter is located northeast of Homer, along the Vermilion–Champaign county line.
+WICD (channel 15) is a television station licensed to Champaign, Illinois, United States, serving as one of two ABC affiliates for the Central Illinois region.
+Owned by Rincon Broadcasting Group, the station maintains studios on South Country Fair Drive in Champaign, and its transmitter is located northeast of Homer, along the Vermilion–Champaign county line.

 Although identifying as a separate station in its own right, WICD is considered a semi-satellite of WICS (channel 20) in Springfield–Decatur.
 As such, it simulcasts all network and syndicated programming as provided through its parent, and the two stations share a website.
 However, WICD airs separate commercial inserts and legal identifications.
 Local newscasts, produced by WICS, are simulcast on both stations.
 WICD serves the eastern half of the Central Illinois market while WICS serves the western portion.
 The two stations are counted as a single unit for ratings purposes.
 Although WICD maintains its own facilities, master control and most internal operations are based at WICS' studios on East Cook Street in Springfield's Eastside section.

 Through joint sales and shared services agreements (JSA/SSA), Rincon also provides certain services to the area's Fox affiliate, Springfield-licensed WRSP-TV, channel 55 (and its semi-satellite, Urbana-licensed WCCU, channel 27) as well as Decatur-licensed CW outlet WBUI, channel 23 (all are owned by GOCOM Media, LLC).
-WRSP and WBUI share studios with WICS but WBUI also maintains an advertising sales office on South Main Street/US 51 in downtown Decatur.
+WRSP and WBUI share studios with WICS but WBUI also maintains an advertising sales office on East William Street in downtown Decatur.
 WCCU's advertising sales operation is also based out of WICD's studios.